cerico/elista/README.md

 On first run, Elista deploys your application, sets up your database user, creates and migrates your database, and configures nginx so your application is available on your specified URL.

 `./bin/build-elista.sh` creates two files, `./bin/elista.sh`, and `./config/nginx/*.conf`.
-It also edits our credentials file in production mode, where we can add our production db password
+It also edits your credentials file in production mode, where we can add your production db password

 ### credentials.yml.enc